Applied Ocean Science

 Candidates for admission should apply directly to one of the departments participating in the Applied Ocean Science program, listing Applied Ocean Science as an area of specialization.
 The choice of department should be based on the individual student’s planned area of major emphasis.
 Applicants will be expected to meet the admission requirements of the department to which they have applied.

-The program is primarily directed toward the PhD degree.
+The program is primarily directed toward the PhD.
 However, both the candidate of philosophy and master of science degree (either Plan I, thesis, or Plan II, comprehensive examination) also will be offered under special circumstances.
 Students applying for a terminal master’s program should be aware of any special requirements for the department to which they apply.

 The degrees completed under this program in the Department of Scripps Institution of Oceanography will carry the title “Oceanography.”
 Those degrees completed in the other cooperating departments will have the parenthetical title “(Applied Ocean Science)” appended to the appropriate authorized title.